Afreen89/Image-Segmentation-and-Detection/README.md

 ![Screenshot 2023-02-03 132440](https://user-images.githubusercontent.com/101992840/216713606-a78e857f-e19c-433d-b007-86fab400f5ba.png)

 ### Results
-To get the segmentation and DS score, run the python files with the dataset.
+To get the object segmentation, run automated_legion_detector.py and for DS score, run the dice_similarity_score.py with the dataset.
 The mean DS score is 0.8 with std. dev of 0.812 which is relatively better considering the data was not completely clean.